thepalbi/tsm-pipeline/README.md

-  "codeQLSourcesRoot": "absolute path to the `ql` folder in this project", "workingDirectory": "absolute path to the working directory", "resultsDirectory": "absolute path to the results dir", "searchPath": "absolute path where the CodeQL libraries resides", "worseLibSearchPath": "absolute path where the CodeQL libraries (containing the worse version) resides", "logsDirectory": "absolute path.
+  "codeQLSourcesRoot": "absolute path to the `ql` folder in this project", "workingDirectory": "absolute path to the working directory", "resultsDirectory": "absolute path to the results dir", "worseLibSearchPath": "absolute path where the CodeQL libraries (containing the worse version) resides", "logsDirectory": "absolute path.
 Orchestrator's logging directory" }